-If the program is Then the treatment is • ALTCS • SSI-MAO • MSP Counted as unearned income.
+If the program is Then the treatment is ALTCS SSI-MAO MSP Counted as unearned income.
 NOTE This is a needs-based payment.
 Adult Caretaker Relative Pregnant Woman Child KidsCare Excluded.

-Term Definition Temporary Assistance to Needy Families (TANF) TANF is cash assistance paid to a family unit.
+Term Definition TANF is cash assistance paid to a family unit.
 Because TANF is partially funded by Federal block grants, it is considered income based on need.